lljb3/Corp-Full-Theme/README.md

 Currently on version: 3.7!
 4 is being worked on!

+## Before Installation

+Please remember to only install either Bootstrap 3 Shortcodes or Fusion Page Builder by itself, never together.

+If installing Fusion Page Builder, go to the plugin's file and comment out line 131 in <em>/includes/js/fusion-core.js</em>.

 ## What's coming in 4?

 1. Update to Bootstrap 4 and PHP 7.2 optimization!